vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 Let's have a look at what happens under the hood when you run your application.
 When an error is encountered in JavaScript, the interpreter stops whatever it's doing and then throws an exception.
 The throw here refers to JavaScript's throw mechanism.
 The execution of the current function stops and the interpreter starts looking for a catch block so that the application doesn't terminate.
 However, when it doesn't find one, it jumps out of the current function and all the other functions on top of it in the call stack until an exception handler is found.
 When it reaches the top-level function that started the execution, it terminates the program because no exception handling mechanism was found.
 That's when Node returns an error screen in the console.

-Crashing an application everytime an error occurs will result in a disastrous outcome.
+Crashing an application with every error would be disastrous.
 Instead, we need more reliable and novel techniques to handle exceptions and then let the user know that an error has occurred.

-Now that we know how JavaScript handles errors, let us have a look at the different types of errors that you can expect.
-The errors occurring in Node.js can be categorized into 4 types:
+The errors occurring in Node.js can be categorized into four types:

 1. Standard JavaScript - These are the usual JavaScript errors:
 - `<SyntaxError>` : thrown when you break certain grammar rules of the language